Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 1. Download the (Merlin) firmware for your router

-If you want to use stock firmware from Asus, Google the router’s model plus “firmware,” and you’ll find the download page for the router from Asus’s website.
-This page generally includes multiple firmware versions, the latest plus a few previous releases.
+If you want to use stock firmware from Asus, Google the router's model plus "firmware," and you'll find the download page for the router from Asus's website.
+This page generally includes multiple firmware versions, the latest plus a few previous releases, in case you want to downgrade.

-The download file comes in the .zip format, a compressed folder.
-You first need to open this file (double-click on it) and get the actual firmware file out.
-The file you want is named after the router’s model and the firmware version number.
+The download file is a compressed folder in .zip format.
+You first need to open this file (double-click on it) and extract the firmware file.
+Generally, the file you want is named after the router's model plus the version number.

 Merlin Firmware Extract